How to grow Jerusalem artichoke

 How to grow and care for Jerusalem artichokes.

 Jerusalem artichoke (Helianthus tuberosus) is an edible tuber with a sweet, nutty flavour and crisp texture.
 Different to globe and Chinese artichokes, Jerusalem artichoke is a member of the sunflower family and originates from cooler parts of North America.
 Its stout, leafy stems grow to several metres tall, making it an excellent screen or windbreak, and its pretty flowers attract pollinators.

-Jerusalem artichokes are rich in iron and potassium and can be eaten raw or cooked.
+Jerusalem artichokes are rich in iron and potassium and can be eaten raw or cooked in soups and stews.
 Instead of starch, which is the main component of root veg such as potatoes, these tubers contain the carbohydrate inulin.
-This may have an unfortunate effect on the digestion, though cooking and eating small amounts will help acclimatise your system.
+This may have an unfortunate effect on the digestion (Jerusalem artichokes have a nickname of 'fartichokes'), though cooking and eating small amounts will help acclimatise your system.